Tuesday, November 28, 2023

 Two New Historical Markers Added

-by KAREN LAGRANGE COX
+By KAREN LAGRANGE COX

 The City of Broussard has two new Louisiana historical markers added to the city to document its history.
 Both historical markers were sponsored by the City of Broussard in 2022.